chrispepper1989/GitVssInterop/README.md

 ##ssamend
-This command is for when you have modified something in upstream and want to add it without going through git and sspush. its **not for amending a comment in the git sense, instead its more of a "oops I need to add more stuff"**
+This command is for when you have modified something in upstream and want to add it without going through git and sspush. its **not for amending a comment in the git sense, instead its more of a "I need to add this to SS but I don't want to add it to git" or "oops I have managed to confuse sspush"**

 It basically works out what is different locally (git diff HEAD^) and then commits those changes to source safe